 Wright on the money

-Luke Wright’s breathtaking 68-ball 142 dominated his impressive all-round display on senior captaincy debut as England Lions thumped Bangladesh A by 202 runs at Bristol.
+Luke Wright’s breathtaking 68-ball 142 dominated his impressive all-round display on senior captaincy debut as England Lions thumped Bangladesh A at Bristol.

 The 28-year-old’s hundred, which arrived from 51 balls, and another from Gary Ballance came as the Lions’ fourth-wicket pair flayed 225 in 20.1 overs en route to a total of 353 for four.